wnameless/spring-boot-up-data-mongodb/README.md

 All annotated methods will be triggered in corresponding MongoDB events lifecycle.
 Annotated methods can only accept empty or single `SourceAndDocument` as argument.
-`SourceAndDocument` stores both the event source object and event BSON Document at that point.
+`SourceAndDocument` stores both event source object and event BSON Document at that point.
 ```java
 @Document
 public class Car {